A GENERAL GUIDE TO STONE

 Limestones generally have highly visible fossil remains embedded in the stone.
 These fossils are referred to by masons by the collective term “shell”.

-These shells are harder than the surrounding stone, this can make engraving the house sign difficult and perhaps uneven.
+These shells are harder than the surrounding stone, this can make engraving inscriptions difficult and perhaps uneven.
 Limestones are generally white, cream or pale grey in colour .
 The shell will affect the finished appearance of the stone showing up as darker flecks in the face of the stone.

 Let me at once put this into proportion.
 We are talking about the natural process of weathering over many decades.
 Some of our greatest historic buildings are built from limestone and they have lasted for centuries.
 And lastly, if, like me, you love old stonework you will know that this weathered look is truly beautiful.

 Sandstone is a sedimentary rock composed mainly of sand-sized minerals or rock grains.
 Some sandstones can be very resistant to weathering, yet are often relatively soft and easy to work.
 It’s a paradox that works to the advantage of house sign makers.
-Fine grained sandstones will usually engrave superbly.
-It is however, well to note that coarser grained sandstones, those with a larger grit size, will not always be suitable for engraving and will engrave with less definition or sharpness.
+Fine grained sandstone will usually engrave superbly.
+It is however, well to note that coarser grained sandstone, those with a larger grit size, will not always be suitable for engraving and will engrave with less definition or sharpness.
+This effect can be overcome on house signs by engraving lettering deeply and/or painting the letters.

 The qualities inherent in the stone will not only vary from stone to stone but also from layer to layer within the same quarry!
 York stone can be formed with very coarse grain size or be fine grained and engrave very well indeed.
 Also not all sandstones are soft – York stone can be a very hard stone.
 Indian sandstones in particular are extremely hard, made from fine silt and very close grained.
 These stones are very resistant to weathering and wear and will engrave with very fine detail.